zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rashida says, “I think you need more than stretchin g.
 I’ll work you through some exercises” – meaning I will direct you to do some e xercises with me helping you – “that will strengthen your muscles and loosen sca r tissue.”
 Your “muscles” are the parts of your body that move the bones of your body back and forth.
 “To strengthen” (strengthen) means to make something st ronger, to make something more powerful.

 Rashida wants to strengthen Phil’s muscles as well as “loosen (loosen) scar (scar) tissue (tissue).”
 “To loosen” something mean s to allow it to move freely.
 It means to make something less tight.
 “To tighten” is  the opposite of “to loosen.”
-“Scar tissue” refers to thick, dense tissue which i s a material in your body that sometimes is formed after you injure yourself, espe cially around your muscles.
+“Scar tissue” refers to thick, dense tissue which is a material in your body that sometimes is formed after you injure yourself, espe cially around your muscles.

 Rashida tells Phil that if she is able to do these exercises with him, he’ll “be able to move more freely” (freely).
 “Freely” means witho ut any limitations, without any restrictions in his movement.
 Rashida then asks Phi l, “Don’t you want that?” meaning, “Is this something you want?”
 When we say,  “Don’t you want that?” we’re assuming that the other person does want it.
 Phil, however, is afraid that it’s going to hurt.
 It is going to cause pain.
 Rash ida says, “Only a little.
 Let’s get started.”